Whiplash141/Whips-Image-Converter/README.md

 ## How to use
 1. Browse for your desired image file.

-2. Select resizing option.
+1. Select surface type and name.

-3. Select dithering option.
+1. Select dithering option

-4. Click "Convert".
+1. Click "Convert and Copy to Clipboard"

-5. Copy and Paste all of the text in the "Converted String" output into your in-game LCD panel.
-Make the font size 0.1 and the font MONOSPACED.
+1. Copy and paste all the text from you clip board into your in-game LCD screen

+1. Set the "Content" to "Text and Images"

+1. Set font size to 0.1 (minimum), text padding to 0, and the font MONOSPACED